marooncn/navbot/README.md

 # navbot
     It's a collection for mapless robot navigation using RGB image as visual input.
-It contains the test environment and motion planner, aiming at realizing the three levels of mapless navigation.
+It contains the test environment and motion planner, aiming at realizing all the three levels of mapless navigation:
+    1. memorizing efficiently;
+    2. from memorizing to reasoning;
+    3. more powerful reasoning
+    The simulation experiment data is in the ./materials/record folder.
 <img alt="" src="https://github.com/marooncn/navbot/blob/master/materials/images/mapless%20motion%20planner.png"  align='center' width="600"> <br>

 ## Environment